Gromov-Witten theory of root gerbes I: structure of genus $0$ moduli spaces: Banded abelian gerbes

 \section{Banded abelian gerbes}

 Let $X$ be a smooth projective variety over $\bbC$.
 Let $G$ be a finite abelian group.
-Consider a banded $G$-gerbe $\clG$ over $X$.
-The purpose of this Appendix is to study the Gromov-Witten theory of $\clG$.
-First we explain in Section \ref{ess-triv-Ggerbes-appendix} below how the results in the main part of the paper can be extended to banded $G$-gerbes $\clG$ which are {\em essentially trivial}.
-Then in Section \ref{general_banded_abelian_gerbes} we study the case of arbitrary banded $G$-gerbes.
-Finally in Section \ref{GW_consequences} we discuss results in Gromov-Witten theory.
+The purpose of this Appendix is to explain (see Section \ref{ess-triv-Ggerbes-appendix}) how the results in the main part of the paper can be extended to banded $G$-gerbes $\clG$ over $X$ which are {\em essentially trivial}.

 We begin with some preliminary materials.
 Recall the following well-known structure result for finite abelian groups: \begin{lem} Let $G$ be a finite abelian group of order $N$.
 Then there exists a decomposition